Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 Your Floor Space

-With appropriate supports ready to make you comfortable (firm cushions, stiff bolster or a dictionary rolled up in a folded towel) you can passively straighten your neck and spine as follows:
+Look at the picture above and figure out which props, if any, you need to be able to relax on the floor (not on a bed).
+With appropriate supports ready to make you comfortable (firm cushions, stiff bolster or a rolled up towel) you can passively straighten your neck and spine as follows:

-Lie on the floor with three supports as shown in the video.
+Lie on the floor with three supports if necessary as shown in the video.
+Get set up with:

-- small support under the chest area and
+- a small support under the chest area, and

 - a couple of dictionaries under the back of the head

-- Adjust the size of supports so you are comfortable lying down with your chin down, without bending the neck back.
+- Adjust the size of supports so you are comfortably lying down with your chin down, without bending the neck back.

 - Now close your eyes, relax.
 Breathe deeply while being aware of sinking deeper into mother earth on every long, slow out-breath.